 There are always riches to be had in a Kennedy novel, so I am trying to linger over it and not rush through to the end.
 Margaret Kennedy builds her stories in delicious layers, each one needing to be savored.

-That being said, at first I was a bit put off by the distance I felt from the main character Lucy–learning of her story secondhand, and then only hearing of her inner world via letters to her friend.
+That being said, at first I was a bit put off by the distance I felt from the main character Lucy–learning of her story secondhand or in a quick rush that felt a bit choppy; and then only hearing of her inner world via letters to her friend.
 (I’m not always a fan of the epistolary novel) However, this resolves itself beautifully, and there is more to be said on that score, for I was soon left in awe of Kennedy’s sleight of hand.
 She is a superb technician when it comes to structuring her novels!